SETAP-Group5A-2023/c20-academy-docs/docs/source/api/index.rst

 API
 ===

-This is the section for documentation relating to the backend API.
+This is the section for documentation relating to the back-end API.

 Contents
 --------

 .. toctree::

+  endpoints
   compilation
   installation